Friday, July 30, 2010

 So leave some feedback.

 So now you’ve got some starting points if you want to create a blog, or some information points if you want to switch hosts or go self-hosted.
 So what do you think?
 This is the point where you share your thoughts and input in the comments.
 Which hosts have you used?
-Have you used something besides Blogger and Wordpress?
+Have you used something besides Blogger and WordPress?
 Did you like them?
 Why or why not?
 What blog elements do YOU feel are most important, dear reader?
 I want to know!

 Next Monday, the topic is Growing Your Traffic.
 Perhaps I should talk about writing first, but there are some things you need in place from the beginning, so traffic it is!
 See you then.